scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

    \mathbf{s}_k \right \|_2^2 \; \text{ s.t. } \; \mathbf{d}_m
    \in C \;\;,

-where :math:`\iota_C(\cdot)` is the indicator function of feasible set :math:`C` consisting of filters with unit norm and constrained support :cite:`wohlberg-2016-efficient`.
+where :math:`\iota_C(\cdot)` is the indicator function of feasible set :math:`C`, consisting of filters with unit norm and constrained support :cite:`wohlberg-2016-efficient`.
+This approach is implemented by class ``admm.cbpdndl.ConvBPDNDictLearn``.
 Dictionary learning with a spatial mask :math:`W`,

 .. math::
    :type: align